Your Production Planner Has Eleven Tabs Open and One of Them Is Quietly Wrong

 Exactly what you get

 The specific spreadsheets and no-code tools that have become load-bearing in your Grand Rapids operation, rebuilt as real tools with validation, permissions, an audit trail, and a direct line to your ERP and inventory management systems.
 The throwaway stuff stays in Retool.
 What runs your floor or your cellar gets hardened so it survives a vacation and a wrong keystroke.
-These tools usually sit alongside a warehouse management system and feed business intelligence dashboards.
+These tools usually sit alongside a warehouse management system and feed business intelligence (BI) dashboards.

 How to choose a developer in Grand Rapids